danihodovic/borg-exporter/borg-mixin/README.md

 You can find generated rules [here](./prometheus-alerts.yaml).

+You can find the generated Grafana dashboard [here](./dashboards_out/dashboard.json) and it can be imported directly into the Grafana UI.

+It's also available in [Grafana's Dashboard Library](https://grafana.com/grafana/dashboards/14489).

 ## How generate the alert files

 This mixin is designed to be vendored into the repo with your infrastructure config.